21.2.1. Layout Items Common Options

 Resizing or moving several items at once is made the same way as for a single item.
 QGIS however provides some advanced tools to automatically resize a selection of items following different rules:

-Likewise, automated tools are available to organize multiple items position by distributing equidistantly:
+Likewise, there are tools available to organize multiple items position by distributing equidistantly:

 edges (left, right, top or bottom) of items;

 centers of items horizontally or vertically;

 spacing between items horizontally or vertically.

 Grouping items allows you to manipulate a set of items like a single one: you can easily resize, move, delete, copy the items as a whole.